Let’s talk about goals.

 I’m not the only one with this New Year’s excitement.
 I’ve found that there’s something about the clean slate of a new year that inspires us all to want to make changes in our lives.

-But even with these specific and detailed goals, it can still be difficult to actually follow through on them after the first few months.
+But even with detailed goals, it can still be difficult to actually follow through on them after the first few months.